CHLO (AM): History

 As CKMW, the AM station adopted its current multilingual format, and ownership of CKMW Radio was transferred to Evanov in 1985.

 The station adopted the new call sign CIAO in 1987, and moved to its current frequency in 1991 after CJFT in Fort Erie converted to the FM band.
 In January 2019, it adopted its current call sign of CHLO.

 HD Radio

 On June 8, 2021, CHLO became the first AM station in Canada to transition to HD Radio on the AM band.

+FM rebroadcaster proposal

+On June 18, 2026, Dufferin Communications (Evanov) submitted an application to add a new rebroadcasting FM transmitter at 103.9 MHz in Brampton, to rebroadcast CHLO 530 AM.
+The 103.9 MHz frequency was formerly used by a now defunct Dufferin radio station CIRR-FM Toronto, and is a second adjacent frequency to CIDC-FM Orangeville, which operates at 103.5 MHz.
+The applicant also proposed to relocate CIRR-FM's transmitter from Toronto to CHLO-AM's tower in Georgetown.
+CHLO-AM tower is owned by Dufferin.